E. Enriquez

 1. When exploring solutions with others you may have ideas that are out of date or don't take the full picture into account, offer an open-ended question that leads to more discussion around the subject at hand.
 For example, “... that’s been my experience.
 You may have more recent knowledge about this issue.
 What do you think?”

-2. Be curious about new ideas, research, and technology.
-Ask others share new perspectives and ideas.
-Explore how they may be positive or negative.
-Ask what could go wrong, what could go right, and what else needs to be considered.
-For example, I find the idea of using AI to help with writing to be daunting and aspire to challenge myself by using AI in the near future.
+2. Be curious about new ideas and technology.
+Ask others share new perspectives and explore pros and cons.
+Ask what could go wrong, what could go right, and what else needs to be considered?
+For example, I have yet to challenge myself with new AI technology.

-3. Continuously solicit feedback and new information from people at all levels of an organization.
-This helps create dialogue around potential weak areas or 'blind spots', as well as discussion around new learning opportunities for yourself and others.
+3. Continuously solicit feedback from people at all levels of an organization.
+This helps create dialogue around potential weak areas or 'blind spots', as well as discussion around opportunities to learn something new.

-We do not always have to stretch and grow, however; we also need time to rest and recover.
-Setting smaller, incremental, more easily achieved goals serve as steppingstones to a greater goal.
-This can help balance the need for both growth and renewal.
-Being intentional about when to challenge yourself and when to step back and rest is important to work-life balance.
-Remember to block some time to do nothing, engage in activities that re-vitalize you, and reward yourself while working toward those stretch goals.
+We do not always have to set stretch goals; we also need time to rest and recover.
+Setting smaller, incremental goals can serve as steppingstones to a greater goal.
+This can help balance the need for both growth and renewal as one can not sustain challenges all the time, especially after significant professional or personal changes.
+Being intentional about when to stretch yourself and when to step back and rest is important.
+Remember to block some time to do nothing, engage in activities that re-vitalize you, and reward yourself while working toward those more challenging goals.

 “If we want to live a Wholehearted life, we have to become intentional about cultivating sleep and play, and about letting go of exhaustion as a status symbol and productivity as self-worth.” - Brene Brown